geneichinose/capstone_project_24_1_report/README.md

 ![pca.png](plots/pca.png)

-<i>Figure upper left: A scatterplot of pc1 and pc2 from the PCA with 2 components.
-The linear transformation from reducing the dimensionality from 6 to 2 does not seperate the class labels as well as using spherical projection of the eigenvalues shown in the previous plot.
+<i>Figure upper left: A scatter plot of pc1 and pc2 from the PCA with 2 components.
+The linear transformation from reducing the dimensionality from 6 to 2 does not separate the class labels as well as using spherical projection of the eigenvalues shown in the previous plot.
 The other panels show nonlinear dimensionality reduction approaches: Autoencoder, t-SNE, and Isomap.
-Future work could test the performance of these approches in classification.</i>
+Future work could test the performance of these approaches in classification.</i>

 ## Modeling Steps: